-Students whose admissions information suggests a deficiency must begin their math sequence with a math tutorial class or Basic Math Skills.
+Students entering a degree program who do not receive transfer credit for a college level math course must take the college's Math Placement Test.
+Students earning a score below 40 will be enrolled in a math tutorial class or Basic Math Skills.
 Credit for Basic Math Skills is not included in the minimum credit hours required for any degree.
-Students who are registered for the math tutorial or Basic Math who believe that they can waive that requirement may take the college's Math Placement test.
-Successful completion of the Basic Math course or the placement test will enable a student to take General Math for credit.
+Successful completion of the Basic Math course or a score of 40 or above on the placement test will enable a student to take General Mathematics for credit.